youossefahmed/youossefahmed/README.md

 ---

-⭐ *Open to AI-focused internships, academic collaborations, and learning opportunities.*
+⭐ *Open to internships, academic collaborations, and entry-level opportunities in computer science and artificial intelligence.*